lowRISC/opentitan/hw/ip/sram_ctrl/doc/registers.md

 before triggering a key renewal, hardware will automatically clear that status bit such that software can poll its status.
 Note that requesting a new scrambling key takes ~200 OTP cycles, which translates to ~800 CPU cycles (OTP runs at 24MHz, CPU runs at 100MHz).
-Note that writing 1 to this register while a key request is pending has no effect.
+Note that writing 1 to this register while a key request or a memory initialization request is already pending has no effect.

 ## SCR_KEY_ROTATED
 Clearable SRAM key request status.